Hexagon/bedrock-server-manager/README.md

 Servers on Linux with ease.

-- Install or upgrade to the latest version of Minecraft Bedrock Dedicated Server using a single command `bsm latest`.
+- Install or upgrade to the latest version of Minecraft Bedrock Dedicated Server using a single command `bsm use latest`.
 - Keeps configuration and worlds in a separate folder.
 - Updates vanilla resource packs by copying them from the server to the configuration folder on server upgrade.